Best East Coast Colleges

 Average Net Price: $29,884

 Lafayette College is committed to the free communication of diverse ideas and values, and, by doing so, aims to foster inquisitive minds.
-This environment also aids in personal growth for students.
+This environment also aids in the personal growth of students.
 The U.S. News and World Report ranked Lafayette College #38 in National Liberal Arts Colleges, #96 in Best Value Schools, and #19 in Best Undergraduate Engineering Programs.
 Niche.com gave the institution an overall grade rating of A+ for academics, value, and diversity.
 Lafayette College’s well-rounded degree programs are a rare combination of liberal arts and engineering programs.
 This enables students to pursue their academic interests while also preparing for their future careers and gaining the skills they need to be successful in the modern workforce.
-Lafayette has a strong faculty that is very innovative in their respective fields.
+Lafayette has a strong faculty that is very innovative in its respective fields.
 They love teaching and mentoring, so it’s no wonder they provide one of the highest rates for student-faculty research out of any school!
 Lafayette’s students learn on campus and off.
 They have the opportunity to be a part of courses, community-based teams, service-learning programs, and trips that broaden their outlook on our global world.

 38. Wake Forest University